 Facet joint disorders are some of the most common of all the recurrent, disabling low back and neck problems, and can cause serious symptoms and disability for patients.
 However, facet joint problems rarely involve the spinal nerves.

-Back Conditions that may be Confused with Facet Joint Problems
+Conditions Similar to Facet Joint Problems

 Interestingly, when the acute lumbar or cervical facet joint inflammation is at its peak, the symptoms may closely imitate those of a herniated disc, a deep infection, a fracture, or a torn muscle of the spine, or in the low back, sometimes an acute intra-abdominal problem.
 Clearly, such episodes can be very disabling and frightening.